MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 <!-- This article describes how to integrate a table from an external SQL Server or Azure SQL Database database into [!INCLUDE[navnow](includes/navnow_md.md)].-->

+This article describes how to integrate an external table that is hosted in SQL Server or Azure SQL Database into a [!INCLUDE[navnow](includes/navnow_md.md)] application.
 An *external table* is a database table that resides outside of the [!INCLUDE[navnow](includes/navnow_md.md)] database.
-The database that contains the external table can be hosted on the same database server as the [!INCLUDE[navnow](includes/navnow_md.md)] database or a different one.
-This article describes how to integrate an external table that is hosted in SQL Server or Azure SQL Database into a [!INCLUDE[navnow](includes/navnow_md.md)] application.
+The external table can be in a database on the same database server as the [!INCLUDE[navnow](includes/navnow_md.md)] database or a different server.

 > [!NOTE]
 > The concepts discussed in the article provide the basis for integrating [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.
 Microsoft Graph and Exchange integration done internally for you.
 For [!INCLUDE[crm](includes/crm_md.md)], there are other tools and functionality available that make the integration easier than manually implementing the concepts discussed in this article.
 For more information, see [Integrating Dynamics 365 for Sales in Dynamics NAV](Integrating-Dynamics-CRM-in-Dynamics-NAV.md).

 ## Overview

 In short, to use an external table, you create a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table.
 Then, you add application code that establishes connection between the two tables at runtime.
 At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table.
-If you create a page that uses the companion table as its source, client users can view, modify, create, and delete records in the table, and the changes are pushed back to the external table.
+By creating a page that uses the companion table as its source, client users can view, modify, create, and delete records in the table, and the changes are pushed back to the external table.

 <!-- Creating or modifying records in the [!INCLUDE[navnow](includes/navnow_md.md)] table will be reflected in the external table, and vice versa.-->

-Because the connection is controlled at runtime, this provides a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects.
+Because the connection is controlled at runtime, this method provides a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects.